Mohsen Hariri

 Authors: M. Rezai, L. Namdari, D. Farsi, N. Ashayeri, M. Naghshbandi, M. Hariri, R. Ghafoury

-The purpose of this study was to investigate the effect of VR on reducing pain in adult patients during laceration repair in the emergency department (ED).
-Supervisor: Dr. Mahdi Rezai
+Investigated the effect of virtual reality on reducing pain in adult patients during laceration repair in emergency departments.
+Supervisor: Mahdi Rezai

 Professional experience